 Making Ribs in the Instant Pot

 Until you give this recipe a try, you probably won’t believe how amazing this recipe and Instant Pot is!
-Compared to the common 2-to-3-hour slow-cooking oven method, cooking baby back ribs in the pressure cooker drastically cuts down the cooking time and come together super fast for a weeknight meal.
+Compared to the common 2-to-3-hour slow-cooking oven method, cooking baby back ribs in the pressure cooker drastically cuts down the cooking time.
+And it comes together super fast for a weeknight meal.

 Delicious Sticky Asian Sauce